-This project proposed to facilitate survivors' access to justice with the support of an advocate that will assist them with court proceedings and facilitate referrals for legal assistance and other supportive services made available through the Prince George's County Family Justice Center.
+This project facilitates survivors' access to justice with the support of an advocate that will assist them with court proceedings and facilitate referrals for legal assistance and other supportive services made available through the Prince George's County Family Justice

+Center.
 Program funds provide personnel, supplies, travel, and training expenses.